Today's 'The Mandalorian' Google easter egg is adorable

 — Ali Plumb (@AliPlumb) March 3, 2023

-If you keep tapping on Grogu, he just keeps doing it, figuratively breaking the internet.
+If you keep tapping on Grogu, he just keeps doing it, figuratively and literally breaking the internet.

 It’s absolutely adorable, and you need to try it out.
 Once you refresh the page, everything is back in place.

-Season 3 of The Mandalorian hit Disney+, yesterday, March 2nd.
+Season 3 of The Mandalorian hit Disney+ on March 1st.